 Tractor-Trailer Accidents Often Cause Serious Injuries And Death

 Because they’re so large and carry so much momentum, tractor-trailer accidents often result in catastrophic injuries.
 When these big trucks hit other cars, pedestrians or even other trucks, the consequences can be tremendous.
 Semi trucks are heavy, and they’ll stop anything in their paths.
 These sudden stops cause passenger cars to crumble, which often results in broken bones.

 If the truck was carrying toxic chemicals or there was a fire involved in the crash, serious burn injuries can result that leave disfiguring scars and can lead to life-threatening infections.
 The momentum and severity of a tractor-trailer accident also can cause injuries that partially or completely sever the spinal cord.
 Some spinal cord injuries are severe enough to cause permanent paralysis or death.
 Internal injuries from a truck accident can be incredibly severe.
 Being forcefully restrained by a seat belt, hitting the air bag and being thrown around the interior of the vehicle can cause painful injuries that require immediate medical care, and sometimes surgery.
 The most commonly injured internal organs include the lungs, liver and kidneys.
 Trauma to the abdomen can also cause spleen damage or damage to the pancreas.

 Get The Legal Help You Deserve!

 If you or a family member has been seriously injured because of an accident involving a truck, talking to a law firm with experience in truck accident cases just makes sense.
-Call Gerling Law in Evansville, Owensboro or Louisville today at 812-266-9051 or complete the free case review form for a free, no-obligation initial consultation.
+Call Gerling Law today at 1-888-GERLING (888-437-5464) or complete the free case review form for a free, no-obligation initial consultation.
 Remember, Go with Experience.
 Go with Gerling.